 Over-under threshold intervals – as the name suggests – involves oscillating between intensities that are just above and just below threshold.

-An advantage here is that the average intensity is very close to lactate threshold.
-And by combining this with intervals above threshold, this can help to push up your lactate threshold and develop aerobic capacity.
-It also improves your fatigue resistance, muscular endurance and ability to clear and metabolise lactate.
+An advantage here is that the average intensity is very close to LT.
+And by combining this with intervals above threshold, this can help to push up your lactate threshold and also develop aerobic capacity.
+It also improves your fatigue resistance, muscular endurance and your ability to clear and metabolise lactate.

 Example over-under workouts: